One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A One-loop partition function in the thermal AdS with a tensionless ETW brane

-Next step is to calculate the derivatives of $u$.
-In Poincare coordinate it can be explicitly given by
+The next step is to calculate the derivatives of $u$.
+In the Poincare coordinate it can be explicitly given by

-Here we note that $z=x\,or\,x^{mirror}$ and $w=\gamma^{n}x$ .
-We will present detailed calculation of these derivatives in appendix.
-Let us consider ordinary (not mirror) part.
-Using those results we can compute the kernel:
+Here we note that $z=x$ or $z=x^{mirror}$, and $w=\gamma^{n}x$ .
+We will present a detailed calculation of these derivatives in the appendix A. Let us consider the ordinary (not the mirror image) contribution.
+Using those results, we can compute the kernel:

-The first term can be regularized by considering massive vector field of massless field:
+The first term can be regularized by considering a massless limit of a massive field: